ederlealsilva/Get-NavServicesBasicInfo/README.md

 # Get-NavServicesBasicInfo
-Get all Dynamics NAV service information in a server/computer
+Get all Dynamics NAV service information in a server/computer.

+This script can be helpful if you want to know which ports are being use in Dynamics NAV.

 ---